JetBrains-Research/astminer/README.md

 If you want to use `astminer` as a library in your Java/Kotlin based data mining tool, check the following:

-* A few simple [examples](src/examples) of `astminer` usage in Java and Kotlin.
+* A few simple [examples](src/examples) of using `astminer` in Java and Kotlin.
 * Using `astminer` as a part of another mining tool — [psiminer](https://github.com/JetBrains-Research/psiminer).

-Please consider trying Kotlin for your data mining pipelines: from our experience, it is much better suited for data collection and transformation instruments.
+Please consider trying Kotlin for your data mining pipelines: from our experience, it is much better suited for data collection and transformation instruments than Java.

 ## Contribution